An Age of Wonders

 Victor used the phrase “Victor Supremacy” for over a decade and it was primarily meant to convey its supremacy of technology and of its recording artists.
 But it was also a claim of Triumph over the ephemeral - Supremacy over mortality - Preservation of culture for Posterity - “Art perpetuated for all time.”

 "Jenny Lind is only a memory, but the voice of Melba can never die."
-Life Magazine, March 1918 (Courtesy of Hagley Digital Archives, David Sarnoff Library digital collection)
+Life Magazine, March 1918 (PM-2008).

 Victor artists who have passed are placed on this memorial style plaque ad with the names and the word "Victor Immortals - The Victrola has transformed their art into a living reality that will endure for all time."
-1922 (PM-2037)
+1922 (PM-2037).

 In the beginning it was a Wonder...and now?